Jennifer Garner, Ben Affleck Call Off Divorce & Are Back Together, Source Says

 “[Jennifer Garner and Ben Affleck’s] relationship is very fluid and nothing has really changed,” a source revealed of how Affleck and Garner have supposedly been interacting recently, just days before it was claimed that they could now already be back together.
 “They have been working at their relationship for the past few years.”

-The site was also quick to note that Affleck and Garner have been spotted together on numerous occasions since they announced their separation, both with and without their three children, and both Ben and Jennifer have always spoken highly of the other when asked about their relationship in the wake of their separation.
+The site was also quick to note that Affleck and Garner have been spotted together on numerous occasions since they announced their separation, both with and without their three children.
+Ben and Jennifer have always spoken highly of the other when asked about their relationship in the wake of their separation.

 Prior to People’s claims that Affleck and Garner may now be back together and will not be filing for divorce, E!
-News’ insider also alleged last month that there was a good chance Ben and Jennifer could be reconciling, which according to reports may now have come to fruition.
+News’ insider also alleged last month that there was a good chance Ben and Jennifer could be reconciling, which, according to reports might have come to fruition.

 “There have been times when a reconciliation looked very likely,” an Affleck insider familiar with Ben and Jennifer’s relationship revealed just weeks before it was claimed that the couple are now back together and giving things another go.
 “They love each other and that hasn’t changed.”

-Garner made the rare decision to speak out about her split from Ben, and their possible divorce, in a bombshell interview with Vanity Fair shortly after she and her husband confirmed their separation almost two years ago, denying reports their split was due to Ben getting a little too close to their nanny.
+Garner made the rare decision to speak about her split from Ben and their possible divorce in a bombshell interview with Vanity Fair shortly after she and her husband confirmed their separation almost two years ago, denying reports their split was due to Ben getting a little too close to their nanny.

 “We had been separated for months before I ever heard about the nanny.
 She had nothing to do with our decision to divorce,” Garner said of splitting from Affleck at the time, marking one of the rare occasions the actress has spoken about her and Ben’s divorce.